South of France 8-Day Itinerary

 Day 7: St Tropez

-Your longest passage sails west past the dramatic red cliffs of the Esterel Massif across the Gulf of Saint-Tropez.
-St Tropez occupies unique status in Riviera mythology—discovered by artists in the 1920s, transformed by Brigitte Bardot's 1956 film into international fame.
-The port presents extraordinary concentration of wealth—superyachts moored stern-to, boutiques catering to clientele for whom expense means nothing.
-Yet authentic Provençal character survives in La Ponche's narrow lanes.
-Your afternoon focuses on Pampelonne Beach, the five-kilometer sweep of sand that established luxury beach club culture.
-Club 55, originally Bardot's film catering tent, now serves champagne-soaked lunches.
-The beach experience defines modern Riviera lifestyle—white loungers, rosé delivered tableside, crystalline swimming, endless people-watching.
+Your longest passage sails west past the dramatic red cliffs of the Esterel Massif, volcanic rock glowing crimson against blue Mediterranean, before crossing the Gulf of Saint-Tropez.
+St Tropez occupies unique status in Riviera mythology.
+Artists discovered it in the 1920s—Matisse, Signac, Bonnard drawn to light and isolation.
+Brigitte Bardot's 1956 film "And God Created Woman" transformed it into international obsession overnight.
+The port presents extraordinary concentration of wealth: superyachts moored stern-to, their crews polishing chrome while passengers browse boutiques catering to clientele for whom expense means nothing.
+Yet authentic Provençal character survives in La Ponche's narrow lanes, pastel houses and fishing boats coexisting with luxury in ways that feel increasingly rare.
+Your afternoon belongs to Pampelonne Beach, the five-kilometer sweep of sand that established luxury beach club culture.
+Club 55, originally the film crew's catering tent in 1955, now serves champagne-soaked lunches to guests paying €100 for a lounger.
+The experience defines modern Riviera lifestyle.
+White loungers arranged in perfect rows.
+Rosé delivered tableside in ice buckets.
+Crystalline swimming between courses.
+Endless people-watching that becomes its own entertainment.
+Evening finds the harbor transformed, restaurants filling, music drifting across water, superyachts illuminated like floating palaces.

 Sailing: 5 hours (30 nautical miles)